 Open data is a powerful tool to track contracting processes, and to gain insights into what is going on inside them.
 When data and documents on contracting are available in a structured, re-usable form, new opportunities for analysis and engagement are unlocked.

 We created the Open Contracting Data Standard as a global, non-proprietary data standard structured to reflect the complete contracting cycle.
 The standard enables users and partners around the world to publish shareable, reusable, machine readable data, to join that data with their own information, and to create tools to analyze or share that data.

 Open contracting, and the data standard, covers the full contracting process, including planning, tender, award, contract and implementation.
-To understand why open contracting matters and what is involved head over here.
+To understand why open contracting matters and how to implement it head over here.

 The data standard was designed and developed through an open process.
 It is focused on connecting up the data or documents that governments collect with the needs of users who want to help fix problems, analyze public contracting, and innovate the way contracts are made and delivered.

 If you are are planning to publish or use data using the Open Contracting Data Standard, we run a free global helpdesk to assist partners with production and sharing of this information.